phpable/struct/README.md

 ## Features
-The most of existing realizations in this area based on the dynamical fields definition directly during the runtime.
+The known alternative realizations mostly based on the dynamic fields definition directly during the runtime.
 Unfortunately, it negates the type-hinting feature and makes structures completely unusable.
-Using object properties as a way to emulate the behavior of structure fields is also inapplicable because php has none obvious way to detect visibility of an object property.
+Using object properties as a way to emulate the behavior of structure fields is also inapplicable because php has none obvious way to detect the visibility of an object property.
 Also, It tends to cause additional problems and makes code hard to maintain.

-The mission of this library is to provide another one realization of the structures behavior emulation but make it free of known disadvantages.
+The mission of this library is to a realization of the structures behavior emulation but make it free of known disadvantages.

 ## Install
-Here's the simpler way to install the Able/Struct package via [composer](http://getcomposer.org):
+There's the simple way to install the ```Able/Struct``` package via [composer](http://getcomposer.org):

 ```bash
 composer require able/struct